Frequently Asked Questions

 Why does my genetic testing report “repeat lengths”?

+Go to SCA27B and Me to learn more about the genetics of SCA27B.
 Genes are composed of molecules called nucleotides which are linked closely together in chains.
 Each nucleotide can be named with one of these four letters: C, A, G, or T. These individual nucleotides then can be combined to form trinucleotides: three letters next to each other.
 Sometimes these trinucleotides are repeated in a series.
 For example, if multiple GAA trinucleotides occur repeatedly, that segment of the genetic code could be GAAGAAGAA, etc.

 In our family, legend has it that the disease can be passed through the mother, but not the father.
 Is this true?